Mathematics: Symbolic notation and terminology

 Mathematical notation is widely used in science and engineering for representing complex concepts and properties in a concise, unambiguous, and accurate way.
 This notation consists of symbols used for representing operations, unspecified numbers, relations and any other mathematical objects, and then assembling them into expressions and formulas.
 More precisely, numbers and other mathematical objects are represented by symbols called variables, which are generally Latin or Greek letters, and often include subscripts.
 Operation and relations are generally represented by specific symbols or glyphs, such as + (plus), × (multiplication), $\int$ (integral), = (equal), and < (less than).
 All these symbols are generally grouped according to specific rules to form expressions and formulas.
 Normally, expressions and formulas do not appear alone, but are included in sentences of the current language, where expressions play the role of noun phrases and formulas play the role of clauses.

 Mathematics has developed a rich terminology covering a broad range of fields that study the properties of various abstract, idealized objects and how they interact.
 It is based on rigorous definitions that provide a standard foundation for communication.
 An axiom or postulate is a mathematical statement that is taken to be true without need of proof.
 If a mathematical statement has yet to be proven (or disproven), it is termed a conjecture.
 Through a series of rigorous arguments employing deductive reasoning, a statement that is proven to be true becomes a theorem.
 A specialized theorem that is mainly used to prove another theorem is called a lemma.
 A proven instance that forms part of a more general finding is termed a corollary.

 Numerous technical terms used in mathematics are neologisms, such as polynomial and homeomorphism.
-Other technical terms are words of the common language that are used in an accurate meaning that may differs slightly from their common meaning.
+Other technical terms are words of the common language that are used in an accurate meaning that may differ slightly from their common meaning.
 For example, in mathematics, "or" means "one, the other or both", while, in common language, it is either ambiguous or means "one or the other but not both" (in mathematics, the latter is called "exclusive or").
 Finally, many mathematical terms are common words that are used with a completely different meaning.
 This may lead to sentences that are correct and true mathematical assertions, but appear to be nonsense to people who do not have the required background.
 For example, "every free module is flat" and "a field is always a ring".